Xi'an Y-20: Production

+As of 2013, a single Xi'an Y-20 aircraft cost $160 million.

 In 2014, a report from the People's Liberation Army's National Defence University stated that the PRC's civil and military transport needed 400 Y-20s.
 In 2016, Zhu Qian of the Aviation Industry Corporation of China stated that more than a thousand were needed.

-After incorporating the Y-20 into the PLAAF service, analysts noted Y-20 had an extremely quick production rate, with a large amount of production aircraft spotted inside the PLAAF testing base.
+After incorporating the Y-20 into the PLAAF service, analysts noted Y-20 had an extremely quick production rate, with a large number of production aircraft spotted within the PLAAF testing base.
 By 2023, PLAAF was equipped with 67 Y-20 aircraft.

 According to a 2023 assessment by Aviation Week, the Y-20 was scheduled to replace Russian airframes, including the Ilyushin Il-76 and H-6U tanker variants.
-Analyst Matt Jouppi suggested airborne early warning and control was likely under development and that by 2032 China would likely have 75 YY-20 tankers and more than 100 Y-20 transport planes.
+Analyst Matt Jouppi suggested airborne early warning and control was likely under development and that by 2032, China would likely have 75 YY-20 tankers and more than 100 Y-20 transport planes.